Hong Kong Style Scrambled Eggs Recipe

 Frequently Asked Questions (FAQ)

 Yes, it’s perfectly normal for some of the eggs to still be runny.
-That’s what gives the eggs, its signature velvety texture.
+That’s what gives the eggs their signature velvety texture.

 Yes, you can!
 However, it will not be as creamy, just something to keep in mind.